About

 - Player, R. A., Aguinaldo, A., Merritt, B. B., et al. The META Tool Optimizes Metagenomic Analyses Across Sequencing Platforms and Classifiers.
 Frontiers in Bioinformatics, 2:969247, 2023. paper

 - Aguinaldo, A., Bunker, J., Pollard, B., Shukla, A., Canedo, A., Quiros, G., Regli, W. RoboCat: A Category Theoretic Framework for Robotic Interoperability Using Goal-Oriented Programming.
-IEEE Transactions on Automation Science and Engineering, 2021.
-Demonstrated on Baxter & UR5 robotic arms in a machine-tending scenario (Siemens collaboration). paper
+IEEE Transactions on Automation Science and Engineering, 2021. paper

 - Winter, M., Mankowski, W., Wait, E., De La Hoz, E. C., Aguinaldo, A., Cohen, A. R. Separating Touching Cells Using Pixel Replicated Elliptical Shape Models.
 IEEE Transactions on Medical Imaging, 2019. paper